top of page

 Simply sitting with your hips higher than your knees will make it much easier to maintain a spine neutral position.
 Spine neutral position means not too far rounded and not too far arched.
 I call this the position of least stress or, the PLS.
 This simple adjustment can decrease your neck pain and neck fatigue immediately.

 Before you invest in a complicated chair just stop and think about what height you are putting your chair at and what position your hips/pelvis/butt is in relative to your knees.
-Once that position is good with hips higher than knees ideally you should be able to have an activated enough trunk to dynamically support yourself to work for some time.
-Don't forget about the 30 minute rule and get up and move around for an exercise snack and you will keep your body feeling energized and flexible.
+Once that position is good, with hips higher than knees, ideally you should be able to have an activated enough trunk to dynamically support yourself to work for some time.
+Therefore the best chair for neck pain is one that allows for proper pelvic alignment.
+In addition, don't forget about the 30 minute rule and get up and move around for an exercise snack and you will keep your body feeling energized and flexible.

 Want more information?